92 Power Pilferers Caught In South Punjab - UrduPoint

 92 Power Pilferers Caught In South Punjab

-Multan Electric Power Company (Mepco) caught 92 power-pilferers during operations throughout south Punjab in a day, a Mepco official said on Friday
+The Multan Electric Power Company (MEPCO) caught 92 pilferers throughout South Punjab on Thursday

-Mepco teams raided different places in Multan, Vehari, Sahiwal, Rahim Yar Khan, Muzaffargarh, Bahawalnagar, Khanewal and Dera Ghazi Khan and detected theft of 127,000 units, Mepco spokesman said.
+MEPCO teams raided different places in Multan, Vehari, Sahiwal, Rahimyar Khan, Muzaffargarh, Bahawalnagar, Khanewal, and Dera Ghazi Khan and detected theft of 100,000 units, said a spokesman of the company.

-A sum of over Rs 2 million was imposed as fine on power-pilferers while FIRs were got registered against two of them on charges of tampering with body of meters, direct supply, installing loop in meters, slowing down meters, meter dead stop and meter screen wash.
+A sum of over Rs 1.7 million was imposed as fine on the pilferers while FIRs were got registered against one of them on charge of metre tampering.